Consumer medicine information

 Paediatric population.

-The safety and efficacy of Cresemba in children aged below 18 years has not yet been established.
-No data are available.
+The safety and efficacy of isavuconazole in paediatric patients below 1 year of age has not been established.

 Method of administration.

 Powder for injection.
-Cresemba powder for injection must be reconstituted and then further diluted to a concentration corresponding to approximately 0.8 mg/mL isavuconazole prior to administration by intravenous infusion over a minimum of 1 hour to reduce the risk of infusion-related reactions.
+Cresemba powder for injection must be reconstituted and then further diluted to a concentration corresponding to a range of 0.4 to 0.8 mg/mL isavuconazole prior to administration by intravenous infusion over a minimum of 1 hour to reduce the risk of infusion-related reactions.
+Higher concentrations should be avoided as these may cause local irritation at the site of infusion.
 The infusion must be administered via an infusion set with an in-line filter with a microporous membrane made of polyethersulfone (PES) and with a pore size of 0.2 micrometer to 1.2 micrometer.
 Cresemba powder for injection must only be given as an intravenous infusion.

 Reconstitution.

 One vial of the powder for concentrate for solution for infusion should be reconstituted by addition of 5 mL water for injections to the vial.
+The reconstituted concentrate contains 40 mg isavuconazole per mL.
 The vial should be shaken to dissolve the powder completely.
 The reconstituted solution should be inspected visually for particulate matter and discolouration.
 Reconstituted concentrate should be clear and free of visible particulate.
 It must be further diluted prior to administration.

 Isavuconazole should not be infused into the same line or cannula concomitantly with other intravenous products.

-Storage conditions after reconstitution and dilution are provided, see Section 6.3 Shelf Life.
+Storage conditions after reconstitution and dilution are provided in Section 6.3 Shelf Life.

 If possible, the intravenous administration of isavuconazole should be completed within 6 hours after reconstitution and dilution at room temperature.
 If this is not possible, the infusion solution should be immediately refrigerated after dilution, and infusion should be completed within 24 hours.
-Further information regarding the storage conditions after reconstitution and dilution of the medicinal product is provided, see Section 6.3 Shelf Life.
+Further information regarding the storage conditions after reconstitution and dilution of the medicinal product is provided in Section 6.3 Shelf Life.

 An existing intravenous line should be flushed with sodium chloride 9 mg/mL (0.9%) solution for injection or 50 mg/mL (5%) dextrose solution.